dmr059/RockPaperScissors/README.md

 ## Rock Paper Scissors

-This is an interactive, console-based based version of the classic Rock, Paper, Scissors game.
+This is an interactive, console-based version of the classic Rock, Paper, Scissors game.
 You'll go head-to-head against a computer opponent in a 5-round showdown!

 The project demonstrates: